RatJuggler/dinosauria-bot/README.md

 ## Docker

-There is also a docker build file which creates a standalone image to run the bot once a day.
+Docker build and compose files are available which create a standalone image to run the bot once a day.

-Create the image with: `docker build -f docker/Dockerfile -t dinosauria-bot .`
+Create the image with: `docker build -f docker/Dockerfile -t dinosauria-bot:local .`

 We need to be careful that any Twitter access keys aren't included in the image in case it is pushed to a public repository (and it's also just best practice).
 There are a number of ways to inject the keys into the image but probably the easiest is to create an `env.list` file from the supplied template, set the keys in it and then run the image with the `--env-file` option.

-    docker run dinosauria-bot -d --env-file ./env.list
+    docker run dinosauria-bot:local -d --env-file ./docker/env.list

+Or just use the compose file to do everything:

+    docker-compose up -d

 ## Addendum